zaneef/imdb-scalability-analysis/README.md

 # IMDb Scalability Analysis Web App

 ## 📚 Project Overview
 This project was developed for the "Software Performance and Scalability" course and demonstrates the design, deployment, and performance analysis of a scalable web application.
 The system loads and serves movie data from the IMDb dataset through a FastAPI backend and a PostgreSQL database.
-Performance is measured and modeled using tools such as Locust, JMeter, and JMT.

 ---